Johor Bahru skyline in 2026

 Is it safe to live in Johor Bahru in 2026?

-With a comfortable "expatriate" lifestyle (condo with pool, international school, regular outings), expect to spend between 10,000 and 15,000 RM per month (approximately 2,000 - 3,000 €).
+With a comfortable "expat" lifestyle (a condo with a pool, an international school, regular outings), budget between RM 10,000 and 15,000 per month (around €2,000 - 3,000).

-Can one find French-speaking doctors?
+Can you find French-speaking doctors?

-Is the RTS Link really practical?
+Is the RTS Link really convenient?

 When is the best time to move?

-Is the water drinkable?
+Is the water safe to drink?

-Tap water is treated, but most residents use filters (Coway or Cuckoo) or buy bottled water for cooking and drinking.
+The tap water is treated, but most residents use filters (Coway or Cuckoo) or buy bottled water for cooking and drinking.

 Ready to start your new life in Johor Bahru?